antoinejlr/Second-Hand-Arbitrage/README.md

 ## Introduction
 ### What is lensfinder?
 lensfinder is a website that helps you find the best deals for Canon lenses on the Swiss second-hand market.
-The underlying compiled product listing data generate the insights that bolsters your decision-making when it comes to buying or selling lenses.
+The underlying compiled dataset generates the insights that enable you to make a buy or sell decision.

 The solution offers three views:
 - A snapshot of the best live listings